 - Preheat the oven to 350F/180C.

-- In a bowl, add all the ingredients and beat or whisk well.
+- In a bowl, add all the ingredients and beat for a few minutes until well combined.

 - Pour the filling in the previously prepared pie crust.